 Two little islands are just out of the harbor and make a good kayaking excursion to go see them.
 The water in the lake is clean and clear.
 Plus, it’s not too cold for swimming, especially on a warm day.

-I’ve only recently started paddle boarding and I can already recognize the appeal.
-Paddle Boards ($40/half-day – Classes Wednesday, Thursday and Sunday 8-9:30, $35/pp) are also available for rent at the Ekal center, plus they offer SUP Yoga classes a few days of the week if you want some instruction.
+I’ve only recently started paddleboarding and I can already recognize the appeal.
+Paddle Boards ($40/half-day – classes Wednesday, Thursday, and Sunday 8:00 – 9:30, $35/person) are also available for rent at the Ekal center, plus they offer SUP Yoga classes a few days of the week if you want some instruction.

-If you want to do some trail riding, Hamlin Recreation and Conservation Area offers 6 miles of trails that you can explore.
+If you want to do some trail riding, Hamlin Recreation and Conservation Area offer 6 miles of trails that you can explore.